vpython/visual.obsolete/dependencies/Readme.txt

 Boost
 -----

-The files in boost_1_35_0.zip are a subset of the Boost library and should be extracted (into vpython-core2/dependencies/boost_1_35_0/) before building.
+The files in boost_1_35_0.zip are a subset of the Boost library for Python 2.5 and should be extracted (into vpython-core2/dependencies/boost_1_35_0/) before building.

 After extraction, the folder boost_1_35_0 will contain the following folders: